 Windy is a Thai-based fight brand with a long history.
 It is one of the earliest Muay Thai gear/equipment brand founded in 1951.
 After so many decades, Windy remains a popular brand among Muay Thai gyms in and outside of Thailand.
 Here, I will talk about the Windy Banana Bag.

-The bag only comes unfilled, a little bit of hassle to fill but this cuts down on the shipping costs.
+The bag only comes unfilled, but this cuts down on the shipping costs.

 In terms of weight, these are 80lbs which aren’t as heavy as the standard weights in Thai gyms (around 100) but are heavy and sturdy enough to get an intense workout.
 They are filled with shredded textile like most heavy bags and are available in 4ft or 5ft sizes.